Short story. Short chapters. Will update on Sundays.

 "How are you feeling?" he asked.

 She gave a small smile but wasn't able to stop the groan from leaving her lips.

 "Want anything?" he asked, running the back of his fingers over her face.

-Edward poured her a small glass of water and stood next to her as she slowly drank through a straw.
+Edward poured her a small glass and stood next to her as she slowly drank through a straw.

 With pained movements, she adjusted her body and raised the bed's sheets.

-"Just the company of the most handsome man that ever lived," she smiled.
+"Just the company of the most handsome man that ever lived," she replied with a weak smile.

 Edward laughed as he removed his just-put-on shoes and climbed in with her.
 He tried not to move the bed too much, worried that the tubes and wires would unhook or tangle.
 When he was settled, he kissed her lips softly and took a deep breath.

 She didn't smell the same anymore.
 She hadn't for some time, and it bothered him.
-It was one of the things he had treasured since they'd first met.
-It made him smile, thinking about how the woman next to him had changed him for the better.
-But as she coughed, his smile lessened and his grip became tighter.
+It was one of the things he'd treasured since they'd first met.
+It made him smile, thinking about how the woman next to him had changed him for the better, but as she coughed, his smile lessened and his grip became tighter.

 "More water?" he whispered.

 She nodded, unable to speak without sounding so hoarse, and gladly accepted the water she was given.

-Once he made himself as comfortable as he could, they spoke to each other in smiles, laughs, and hushed words about what had happened the days, weeks, months, years before.
-They didn't allow Leah's entrance or usual tasks disturb their routine.
+Once he made himself as comfortable as he could, they spoke to each other in smiles, laughs, and hushed words about what had happened the days, weeks, months, and years before.
+They didn't allow Leah's entrance or her usual tasks disturb their routine.
 Leah wore a smile on the outside, full of happiness at the scene that continued on despite her presence.
 On the inside, she hurt for Edward and their kids.

-But as she looked over the machines, Leah's face changed, and Edward did his best to keep his the same so as not to alert his wife.
+But as she looked over the machines, Leah's face changed.
+Edward did his best to keep his the same so as not to alert his wife.
 Leah met his eyes and tried to smile, but Edward could tell something was wrong.

 It wasn't until an hour later that Edward noticed a change in his wife's demeanor.
 Her face showed more pain than usual, and that worried him.